Homomorphic Encryption Basics for Privacy-Preserving Spatial Analytics

 return context

-# Validation: Verify ciphertext modulus chain depth matches operator requirements
+# Validation: verify ciphertext modulus chain depth matches operator requirements

-def validate_modulus_chain(context: ts.Context, required_depth: int = 3):
+def validate_modulus_chain(context: ts.Context, required_depth: int = 3) -> None:

-available_levels = len(context.coeff_mod_bit_sizes) - 2 # Exclude initial/terminal primes
+available_levels = len(context.coeff_mod_bit_sizes) - 2 # exclude initial/terminal primes

 if available_levels < required_depth: